turbot/tailpipe-docs/docs/reference/config-files/format.md

 | Argument     | Type     | Optional? | Description
 |--------------|----------|-----------|-----------------
 | `description`| String   | Optional  | A description of the format

+> [!TIP]
+> Since the `jsonl` format type has no arguments other than the description, you may want to use the default format (`format.jsonl.default`) instead of defining your own.